Creating the perfect Gin & Tonic

 Garnish is traditionally lime or lemon, usually a citrus based fruit, to complement the botanicals in the gin.
 Floral based gins might use fresh edible flowers, or cucumber and a savoury, herbal gin may use rosemary or even ripe tomato to lift the flavour.

 The floral nature of Fever-Tree Mediterranean Tonic best complements our classic London Dry style Lakes Gin.
-The blend of essential oils from flowers, fruits and herbs make it a wonderfully delicate, floral tonic, complementing the botanicals in the gin, while a slice of pink grapefruit highlights the zesty notes.
+The blend of essential oils from flowers, fruits and herbs make it a wonderfully delicate, floral tonic, complementing the botanicals in the gin, while a slice of pink grapefruit or lemon highlights the zesty notes.

 Finally, use a long barspoon or stirrer to gently combine the gin, tonic and ensure even distribution of flavour and icy temperature throughout.